-In order to enhance further the value of the UK Biobank resource to researchers, UK Biobank is measuring a wide range of biochemical markers from biological samples collected at baseline in all 500,000 participants.
+With the benefit of funding from the Medical Research Council (MRC), UK Biobank has measured a wide range of biochemical markers from the blood and urine samples it collected at baseline from all 500,000 participants.

-The biomarkers are being measured in UK Biobank’s purpose-built facility in Stockport using the most up-to-date analytical methods that are available.
+The biomarkers were measured in UK Biobank’s purpose-built facility in Stockport using the most up-to-date analytical methods that are available.

 UK Biobank has approved an application by the University of Leicester to conduct an assay to establish telomere length.
 This project is led by Professor Sir Nilesh Samani and is funded by the Medical Research Council (MRC).

 After the completion of this assay the data will be QCed and available for researchers.

 Nightingale Health has applied to UK Biobank to conduct assays on all 500,000 UK Biobank participants using their blood analysis platform, which generates approximately 220 biomarkers.

 A pilot study is currently underway, with the main phase expected to start in early 2019.
 It is expected to take three years to complete.